-ARTICLE II.
+ARTICLE III.
 STUDENT CONDUCT STANDARDS

-The purpose of Student Conduct Standards is to establish practices that foster good character, civility, and community.
-Article II. provides a set of expectations regarding student conduct in support of the College community.
+The purpose of the Student Conduct Process is to establish standards that foster good character, civility, and community.
+Article III. provides a set of expectations regarding student conduct in support of the College community.
 A student may be charged with violating any student conduct standard.
-The following behaviors may be subject to disciplinary action under The Student Code of Conduct:
+In cases where a violation is committed by a member of a group/organization, the entire group/organization may be held responsible in addition to the student when those members of the group/organization not directly involved participate in the activity by encouraging, witnessing, or condoning the act in any manner.
+The following behaviors are subject to disciplinary action under The Student Code of Conduct:

-A. Acts of dishonesty/unacceptable behavior include, but are not limited to:
+I. Acts of dishonesty/unacceptable behavior include, but are not limited to: